Jeff Chandler Law

 If your incident involved a contractor vehicle or 18 wheeler on an industrial site, our team can coordinate with a separate negligent driver claim to ensure all coverages are accessed.

-Client Reviews And Reputation
+Client Reviews and Reputation

 Choosing a lawyer is a big decision.
 Read our reviews to see how our clients describe their experience and recent case results.
 We encourage you to review independent feedback and ratings before you hire any firm.